 If you think back a couple of years, the changes and strengthening of GDPR regulations left a lot of businesses with much reduced customer contact lists.
 So, like this, the changes you weren’t expecting could be legislative and imposed (trade regulations after Brexit; lockdown restrictions of the pandemic) and if your business doesn’t comply, the sale could fold.
 Think disability access, H&S regulations, minimum wage requirements.

 Other changes outside of your control could come from staff, customers and suppliers.
 The resignation of a key team member that the business sale pivoted around.
 The loss of a major client and with it, a chunk of turnover.
 The loss of a supplier and the inability to source the same quality and quantities from elsewhere.

 These things are fundamental to the ongoing success and profitability of the business being sold.
-Take one away, or impose regulations on it and the business becomes less viable, jeopardising the sale.
+Take one away, or impose regulations on it and the business becomes less viable, jeopardising your business exit strategy and the sale.

 6. Skeletons in the closet

 Unexpected changes are one thing, but if you try to hide something detrimental within your business, you will come unstuck at some point.

 If you are lucky, you may get through due diligence without it being discovered, but remember, there will be warranties and indemnities contained within the contract of sale which give the buyer recourse later on.

 If there are some business skeletons in your closet, lay them out for all to see.
 This way the offer someone makes is with the full knowledge of these issues, and they can’t recoil from it later on.